 In 2013, Nathaniel joined the team of the Tony Award-winning production of Once as an Associate Choreographer for Tony Nominee Steven Hoggett.
 In addition to oversight of both the Broadway production and First National Tour, Nathaniel traveled with Tony Award-winning director John Tiffany and Music Supervisor Martin Lowe to cast productions in both South Korea and Australia.

-Currently, Nathaniel Shaw works with the Tony and Olivier Award-winning producers Glass Half Full as Development Director, responsible for sourcing new projects for development and eventual production.
+He then worked with the Tony and Olivier Award-winning producers Glass Half Full as Development Director, responsible for sourcing new projects for development and eventual production.
 Glass Half Full is best recognized for the Tony Award-winning productions of Curious Incident of the Dog in the Nighttime, Twelfth Night and Richard III starring Mark Rylance, and the Olivier Award-winning Sunny Afternoon.

 Acting and dance credits include iconic roles such as Will Parker in Oklahoma starring with Tony Award-winner Kelli O’Hara and Tony Nominee Will Chase, Curly in Oklahoma and in the same production Dream Curly for choreographer Tyce Diorio (So You Think You Can Dance), Zach in A Chorus Line, Joe Hardy in Damn Yankees, Rooster in Annie, Jerry Lukowski in The Full Monty, Jesus in Godspell, Riff in West Side Story, Ren in Footloose, Lt.
 Cable in South Pacific, Younger Brother in Ragtime, and The Emcee in Cabaret.